Make Your Own Natural Weed Killer

 Killing Weeds With Brains and Brawn

 For the organic gardener, a thoughtful approach and diligent maintenance are the tools of the trade.
-Close consideration to detail when planning a garden and continuing and consistent management to the planting environment can make the difference between enjoying a productive crop and watching plants wither.
+Close consideration to detail when planning a garden and continuing and consistent management to the planting environment can mean the difference between enjoying a productive crop and watching plants wither.